gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/gamescope.md

 ### From Wine {#from_wine}

-To run programs using Gamescope through [Wine](Wine "Wine"){.wikilink}, simply append *wine* followed by the executable.
+To run programs using Gamescope through [Wine](Wine "wikilink"), simply append *wine* followed by the executable.

 `$ gamescope -W 1920 -H 1080 -r 60 -- wine supertuxkart.exe`

-Almost all the popular Wine managers such as [Lutris](Lutris "Lutris"){.wikilink}, [Bottles](Bottles "Bottles"){.wikilink}, and [PlayOnLinux](PlayOnLinux "PlayOnLinux"){.wikilink} have support for
+Almost all the popular Wine managers such as [Lutris](Lutris "wikilink"), [Bottles](Bottles "wikilink"), and [PlayOnLinux](PlayOnLinux "wikilink") have support for Gamescope.
-Gamescope.
 Using them is as simple as installing the desired Gamescope package and checking the *Use Gamescope* (or similar) option.

 ```{=mediawiki}
 {{Note|Wine managers also tend to have a graphical interface to configure basic Gamescope options making them, in general, the easiest way to use Gamescope.}}
 ```
 ### From Flatpak {#from_flatpak}

-You can also use Gamescope from [Flatpak](Flatpak "Flatpak"){.wikilink} versions of Wine managers and [Steam](Steam "Steam"){.wikilink} in the same way as you would from a package install.
+You can also use Gamescope from [Flatpak](Flatpak "wikilink") versions of Wine managers and [Steam](Steam "wikilink") in the same way as you would from a package install.
 It does however require that you first install Gamescope from Flathub with the following command:

 `$ flatpak install gamescope`